agb32/cosmadoc/docs/source/index.rst

 .. warning::

-   COSMA external network connectivity is currently down - waiting resolution.
+   COSMA external network connectivity is currently down - please use the temporary route in: `ssh USER@129.234.196.23`

 .. note::